Last Updated on

 If you have a separate blog and art gallery, I recommend setting up Google Analytics on both of your sites.

 Facebook Insights is another powerful tool that will allow you to learn more about your Facebook followers and find your target audience.
-It is similar to google Analytics, the difference is that it focuses on you Facebook fans.
+It is similar to Google Analytics, the difference is that it focuses on your Facebook fans.

 In this article, you learned some great tips on how to find your target audience.

 Learning more about your audience is well worth your time.
 You will be able to focus on showcasing your artwork to the people that will be interested in purchasing your art.
 Start today, find your target audience.